25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

   String(25); // "25"

   // boolean to string
-  true + ' value'; // "true value"
+  true + " value"; // "true value"

   // null to string
-  null + ' is no value'; // "null is no value"
+  null + " is no value"; // "null is no value"

   // undefined to string
-  undefined + ', then define it'; // "undefined , then define it"
+  undefined + ", then define it"; // "undefined , then define it"
   ```

   Coercion rules: